MARKET BASKET ANALYSIS – AFFINITY

 – Different event lengths overlapping each other (maybe be due to Flash sales or just additional discounts to boost sales sooner than expected) will change the planned number of days at a price (no overlap was anticipated): adjusting a planned duration into a real duration is not immediate when handling thousands of SKU (items).

 – If items (SKU) are defined by “equal price”, what does “stock-out” mean? imagine a collection of 20 lipsticks, if the fashion colour is sold-out, the whole collection is sold-out?
-New price will mean price for non-fashion colours: no “demand curves” to compute since here it is assumed the item is the same.
+New price will only mean price for non-fashion colours: no “demand curves” to be computed because the SKU also includes fashion colour.
 Clothing sizes have a similar problem because the price tends to be the same across sizes, but no concern for parfums because different sizes have different prices.

 – “Zero units sold” at a price are fundamental but they are not in Sales datasets unless they are included on purpose.